microsoft/azuredevopslabs/labs/vsts/deliveryplans/readme.md

 Each team's backlog specified in a Delivery Plan appears as a row within the plan view.
 When collapsed, a roll-up of the backlog items shows.
 When expanded, a card for each backlog item appears, organized by their assigned iteration.

 <img src="images/13.png" />

-You can interact with the plan in the following ways:

-- Scale the size of the cards (enter + or - to also scale)

-- Scroll the view horizontally via the calendar to view previous months or future months (Enter Shift-left or Shift-right to scroll)

-- You can also scroll the plan via click and dragging your mouse

-- Scroll the view vertically to view teams that appear lower within the plan view

-- Click a card to view the details of a backlog item

-- Expand or collapse a single team row to view details for that team by clicking the team name or team sprint

-- Expand and collapse all team rows (Enter **u** to collapse, **o** to expand all rows)

-- Enter **t** to quickly toggle fields shown on cards to just the Title or all other card field settings

-- Click the settings gear to edit the plan and change the fields displayed on the cards

 In the following example, MyHealthClinic Team backlogs expanded, two items are scheduled for delivery in Sprint 5.